jzfchen/blog/content/blog/Music.md

 In modern times, music is found in many facets of our lives.

 Every brand has its jingle, every TV show has its theme song, every movie has its soundtrack.
+Our species' obsession with music has allowed it to exist as a vehicle to elevate other aspects of our culture, as well as an independent medium for mass consumption.

 ## Why have we evolved to enjoy music?